e280/lettuce/readme.md

 it has a bunch of facilities and stuff for manipulating the layout and stuff.

-i literally don't have time to fully document it rn — plz help
+i literally don't have time to fully document it rn... plz help